JonathanTreffler/backblaze-personal-wine-container/README.md

 1. Insert your password (important: keyboard locale mismatches can mess up your inputs)

-    - Tip: You can use the clipboard function of the web interface, but some passwords will still not get transferred correctly, i would reccommend setting your backblaze password to a long string without special characters
+    - **TIP**: You can use the clipboard function of the web interface, but some passwords will still not get transferred correctly, i would reccommend setting your backblaze password to a long string without special characters

     ![Bildschirmfoto von 2022-01-16 14-57-31](https://user-images.githubusercontent.com/28999431/149663068-80b17726-860a-4614-abc3-e1dba7b1674e.png)